 Watch the video below to find out more and then scroll down to see the sample code.

-In the example code below, we have a two dimensional array that stores several people in an the array.
-For each person, the array also stores characteristics about them including their name, age, and gender.
+In the example code below, we have a two-dimension array that stores several people in the array.
+For each person, the array also stores characteristics about them including their name, age, and location.
 In other words, there are elements inside elements in the array.

 Check out the code below to see how you can create a 2D array, access elements inside it, and modify values in the array.

 <html> <head> <title>Multi-dimension arrays</title> <script src="script.js"></script> </head> <body> </body> </html>

 // This creates a two-dimension array // Here there are three arrays within the people array var people = [ ["Joe", 16, "Sydney"], // 0 ["Alice", 20, "Melbourne"], // 1 ["Jack", 15, "Brisbane"], // 2 ]; // This will display the second element from the second array with the people array (Alice's age) console.log(people); // This will update the second element in the third array in the people array (Jack's age) people = 16; // This will display the third array in the people array (all information about Jack) console.log(people); // This will add a fourth array to the people array people = ["Sally", 30, "Perth"]; // This will display all elements from the people array console.log(people);